Concrete Installation

 Like every other construction contractor, a concrete installation company must complete a few preliminary tasks.

-• The site must be cleared.
+- The site must be cleared.
 Vegetation or existing pavements will need to be removed.

-• Typically, a Houston concrete installation company will then evaluate the quality of the subgrade.
+- Typically, a concrete installation Houston company will then evaluate the quality of the subgrade.
 If it is insufficient, it may need to be amended or stabilized.
 Otherwise, the concrete installation company will likely perform a preliminary grading or a test compaction.

-• Drainage will be checked, and any issues will be corrected.
+- Drainage will be checked, and any issues will be corrected.

-• On most projects, a Houston concrete installation company will construct an aggregate base to ensure a strong, level pavement with a consistent thickness.
+- On most projects, a concrete installation Houston company will construct an aggregate base to ensure a strong, level pavement with a consistent thickness.
 This step is especially important when installing a concrete slab foundation or other pavement that will need to support heavy loads.

-• The next step is to construct the forms that will hold the concrete slurry in place while it sets.
+- The next step is to construct the forms that will hold the concrete slurry in place while it sets.
 If the project calls for reinforced concrete, mesh or rebar will be placed.

 What Are the Steps Taken During a Houston Concrete Installation?